ksharpe-byte/clinical-trial-trends/README.md

 ## Hypothesis and Validation
+The Clinical Trials dataset was loaded in VS code, cleaned, and preprocessed to handle all outliers, missing and duplicate values, along with converting data types ready for hypothesis testing.

 ### **Hypothesis 1 (Chi-Squared Test):**

 Testing to see if the number of clinical trials for a specific condition has increased over the years.